code equivalences

 Basics

-Get type of datum(type-of datum)(use-modules (oop goops)) (class-of datum)(type-of datum)datum class.datum class-ofdatum.WHATtype(datum)datum.classtype(datum)(unsupported)(unsupported)typeof(datum)
+Get type of datum(type-of datum)(use-modules (oop goops)) (class-of datum)(type-of datum)datum class.datum class-ofdatum.WHATtype(datum)datum.classtype(datum)(type datum)(unsupported)(unsupported)typeof(datum)

 Get object's string representation(format "~S" obj)(format #f "~S" obj)(format "%s" obj)obj storeString."%u" sprintf$obj.rakurepr(obj)obj.cs;tostring(obj)